Politics of Myanmar: Socialist republic

-8888 Uprising
+1988 Uprising

 The SPDC junta which took power in 1988 had been responsible for the displacement of several hundred thousand citizens, both inside and outside of Burma.
 The Karen, Karenni, and Mon ethnic groups have sought asylum in neighbouring Thailand, where they are also abused by an unfriendly and unsympathetic government.
 These groups are perhaps more fortunate than the Wa and Shan ethnic groups, who have become internally displaced peoples in their own state since being removed from lands by the military junta in 2000.
 There are reportedly 600,000 of these internally displaced peoples living in Burma today.
 Many are trying to escape forced labour in the military or for one of the many state-sponsored drug cartels.
-This displacement of peoples has led to both human rights violations as well as the exploitation of minority ethnic groups at the hands of the dominant Bamar group.
-The primary actors in these ethnic struggles include, but are not limited to, the military, the Karen National Union and the Mong Tai Army.
+This displacement of peoples led, and continues to lead to human rights violations as well as the exploitation of minority ethnic groups at the hands of the dominant Bamar group.
+The primary actors in these ethnic struggles include, but are not limited to, the military, the Karen National Union, Kachin Independence army, United League of Arakan, Restoration Council of Shan State, and the Mong Tai Army.

 The military gave up some of its power in 2011, leading to the creation of a semi-democratic system, although problems remained, including outsized influence by the military under the 2008 constitution, as well as economic and ethnic issues.
+In 2015 the military began taking steps to make peace with various ethnic armed groups calling a Nationwide Ceasefire Agreement which was signed by many such groups.

 2021 Myanmar coup d'état

-On 31 January 2021, it was reported by multiple media and news outlets that the military had staged a coup and arrested members of the governing party, National League for Democracy, had been arrested and detained by the military.
-Spokesman for the NLD, Myo Nyunt said "[t]he military seems to take control of the capital now."
+On 31 January 2021, it was reported by multiple media and news outlets that the military had staged a coup and members of the governing party, National League for Democracy, had been arrested and detained by the military.
+Bo Nagar, commander of the Burma National Revolutionary Army (BNRA), which is fighting against the military in Myanmar’s central regions, told CNN in November 2023, "It’s the beginning of the end of State Administration Council, we are already seeing it."
 These conflicts arose after the NLD had claimed victory after a successful election in November 2020.
 While the military contested the results of the election claiming fraudulent without any proof or investigation.
 This situation was followed by the military performing coup d'état on 1 February 2021, taking the presidential powers from the NLD government by brute force.
+Shortly after taking control of the government, the military began breaking the Nationwide Ceasefire Agreement by taking aggressive actions in territories controlled by its signers.